Protein-Interactions/BolognaMaster/practicals/tutorial_on_protein_docking.md

 ### 2. Retrieve the crystal structure of the most appropriate conformation for MKK7

-If you are already familiar with the Protein Data Bank (PDB) and/or want to quickly go to the next step, you can directly download the MKK7 3D structure (1DYL.pdb) provided in the [pdb](https://github.com/aidanbudd/ppisnd/blob/4eb1724d5d9ce5dbd184288b0e2db304bf3c493d/trainingMaterial/allegraVia/PPI/data/pdb.tar.gz) folder and skip the rest of this section.
+If you are already familiar with the Protein Data Bank (PDB) and/or want to quickly go to the next step, you can directly download the MKK7 3D structure (6QFL.pdb) from the [pdb](https://github.com/aidanbudd/ppisnd/blob/4eb1724d5d9ce5dbd184288b0e2db304bf3c493d/trainingMaterial/allegraVia/PPI/data/pdb.tar.gz) folder and skip the rest of this section.
+6QFL was selected based on procedure and features described below.

-If you want to learn how to use the PDB and/or Uniprot to retrieve structural information and search for specific PDB files, you can keep     reading this section.
+If you want to learn how to use the PDB to retrieve structural information and search for specific PDB files, or want to know how 6QFL was selected, keep reading this section.

-The crystal structure of MKK7 is available in the **Protein Data Bank (PDB)** and we want to identify the PDB code of the most suitable conformation.
+The crystal structure of MKK7 is available in the **Protein Data Bank (PDB)** and we want to identify the PDB code of the most suitable structure.
+What do we mean by "most suitable structure"?
+It depends on the problem at hand.

-This can be done a) by directly going to the PDB or b) passing through the UniProt.
+In this specific case, we want one of the *crystal structures* corresponding to UniProt AC **O14733**.
+As we need the structure for a docking experiment, we would like a structure with the following features:
+- high resolution (< 2.3 Angstroms)
+- not in complex with ligand(s) (otherwise we have to manually remove ligands from the PDB file before using the structure in the docking experiment)
+- ideally, in the conformation binding Gadd45β
+- ideally, we would like to work with the native protein (i.e., not a mutant)

+#### Procedure to select a high-resolution PDB structure for MKK7, not in complex with ligand(s):

-a) By directly going to the [PDB](http://www.rcsb.org/pdb/home/home.do)
+a) Go to the [PDB](http://www.rcsb.org/pdb/home/home.do)

-Click on "Advanced search".
+b) Click on "Advanced search".
 In the "Choose a Query Type" drop down menu choose "UniProtKB Accession Number(s)" and paste the MKK7 UniProt AC (**O14733**) in the text box.
 Click on "Result Count".